D8 (magazine): Art direction and graphic style

 The magazine was both highly praised and criticized for its graphic design.
 The design was very influenced by then-famous Ray Gun designer David Carson, and the “grunge” style typefaces being produced by font foundries such as T26.
 Critics cited the grid-less expressive design as difficult to read.
 Conversely the design is what attracted the less traditional, more alternative artistic contributors that Creative Director David DeCheser sought, such as: Dave McKean, Eric Dinyer, and John K. Snyder III.

 Public Relations & Marketing

-Managed internally by Deanna Stull, quirky internal advertisements for subscriptions and a raw marketing style well suited the industry.
+Managed internally by Deanna Stull, internal advertisements for subscriptions and a marketing style suited the industry.

 Launched at a time when collectible card games such as Magic: The Gathering were infiltrating the gaming market, d8’s audience proved to be too niche to continue past its fourteen-month run.
 It was successful however in attracting a cross-over audience of fans of gothic subculture.